abdullahO2/Mkgmap-Mapnik-Style-Garmin/README.md

-# Mkgmap-Mapnik-Style-Garmin
-Arabic Custom mkgmap style forkrd from Jbm
+Arabic Custom mkgmap style forkrd from Jorisbo translated into Arabic and modified by Abdullah Abdulrhman